 In common with many School Authorities, Niagara Children's Centre School Authority derives revenue from fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of Niagara Children's Centre School Authority and we were not able to determine whether any adjustments might be necessary to fundraising revenue, net revenue, financial assets and net financial position for the years ended August 31, 2021 and August 31, 2020, financial assets as at August 31, 2021 and August 31, 2020 and net financial assets as at September 1, 2020 and September 1, 2019.
-Our audit opinion on the consolidated financial statements for the year ended August 31, 2020 was modified accordingly, because of the possible effects of this scope limitation.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of Niagara Children's Centre School Authority.
+Therefore, we were not able to determine whether any adjustments might be necessary to:

+- the financial assets reported in the consolidated statements of financial position as at end of August 31, 2022 - the annual surplus reported in the consolidated statement of operations for the years ended August 31, 2022 and August 31, 2021